Manufacturing Processes

 - Imperial: fractional (1/16", 1/8", etc.), number, letter

-Depth limitation: Typically L/D < 10 (length/diameter ratio)
+Depth limitation: typically L/D < 10 (length/diameter ratio).

-Design Tips:
+Design Tips

 - Use standard drill sizes

-- Through holes easier than blind holes
+- Through holes are easier than blind holes

 - Chamfer or radius hole entrance